Parameterization

 calls, just like runtime code, and all parameter types use the same type

-system as the runtime program (such as Int
+system as the runtime program (such as Int and DType).

 Because parameter expressions use the same grammar and types as runtime Mojo code, you can use many "dependent type" features.
 For example, you might want to define a helper function to concatenate two SIMD vectors: